Mindfulness as a Cure for Anxiety

 Judson Brewer, MD, PhD Director, Research & Innovation, Mindfulness Center Brown University & School of Public Health

-“How to use novel discoveries in neuroscience on how to improve well-being an habits.”
+“How to use novel discoveries in neuroscience to improve well-being and habits.”
 Tuesday, September 8, 2020 6:30 PM

 Jud Brewer MD PhD (“Dr. Jud”) is a thought leader in the field of habit change and the “science of self-mastery”, having combined over 20 years of experience with mindfulness training with his scientific research therein.
 He is the Director of Research and Innovation at the Mindfulness Center and associate professor in Behavioral and Social Sciences and Psychiatry at the Schools of Public Health & Medicine at Brown University.